The Bio-IT Project aims to achieve its objectives through activity in four areas:

 Tools & Resources

 Several tools and resources that improve computational biology capability at EMBL Heidelberg have grown out of the Bio-IT project.
-These include the (now deprecated) Biocomputing Repository (BCR) of software available on the previous EMBL compute environment, the GitLab version control management system, and, the EMBL Q&A forum, and the internal workplace chat system, chat.mbl.org.
+These include a shared library of software available across EMBL’s various compute environment, the GitLab version control/project management system, and the internal chat system, chat.mbl.org.